singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 ---

-Just how much space do 1 O billion URLs take up?
-If each URL is an average of 100 characters, and each char­ acter is 4 bytes, then this list of 1O billion URLs will take up about 4 terabytes.
+Just how much space do 10 billion URLs take up?
+If each URL is an average of 100 characters, and each char­ acter is 4 bytes, then this list of 10 billion URLs will take up about 4 terabytes.
 We are probably not going to hold that much data in memory.

 But, let's just pretend for a moment that we were miraculously holding this data in memory, since it's useful to first construct a solution for the simple version.
 Under this version of the problem, we would just create a hash table where each URL maps to true if it's already been found elsewhere in the list.
 (As an alternative solution, we could sort the list and look for the duplicate values that way.
 That will take a bunch of extra time and offers few advantages.)